Thomas A. Bird: Arnhem

 After a 6-month spell back in England as an instructor at the School of Infantry at Barnard Castle, Co Durham (from January 1944) Bird joined 8th Rifle Brigade in their push towards Arnhem to relieve the Paras of the 6th Airborne Division at Arnhem Bridge, but was seriously wounded by mortar fire on September 23.
 His fighting war was over.

 ADC in Washington

-Upon release from hospital he accepted the post of ADC to Field Marshall Wilson in Washington who had replaced Field Marshall Sir John Dill as Chief of the British Joint Mission.
+Upon release from hospital he accepted the post of ADC to Field Marshal Wilson in Washington who had replaced Field Marshal Sir John Dill as Chief of the British Joint Mission.
 There he stayed throughout 1945, joining Wilson in Germany for the Potsdam Conference where they were General Eisenhower’s guests.
 While dining with Ike the news arrived of the successful testing of an atom bomb.
 Perversely perhaps, Bird had been privy to its secret while Vice President Truman had not.

 Bird was demobbed in December 1945 and returned to London and his architectural studies.